 ADDRESS: 5345 West 600 South, Topeka, IN

 I doubt you will be able to purchase the goods at Hoosier Buggy Shop, but it will be an amazing learning experience to see how these custom Amish buggies are built.
-Maynard will explain all the requirements that he has to outfit into the buggies and how much a buggy typically costs. (but I won’t spoil that shocker!)
+Maynard will explain all the requirements in designing the buggies and how much a buggy typically costs. (—but I won’t spoil that shocker!)

-The buggy he was building when we were there even had windshield washers!
+The buggy he was building when we were there even had windshield wipers!

 This is one of the friendliest Amish places to visit in Indiana as you are led around the shop where those Amish buggies are designed and put together.